baejoseph/rag-demo-02/rag_prompt.md

 "No relevant sections were retrieved from the document.
 Would you like me to try answering your question based on my general knowledge instead?"

-When using information from the context, always **cite file and the section number** in parentheses immediately after the information it supports for example like this (Section [X.Y] of [uploaded_file_name]).
+When using information from the context, always **cite file and the section number** in the answers.
+Examples:

+Q: What are the main points in the introduction?
+A: Based on Section Z ([section heading]) of [file_name], the main points are...

+Q: Summarize the methodology section.
+A: According to Section X.Y ([section heading]) of [file_name], the approach involves...

 ---